phizzl3/Download-Papercut-Reports/README.md

 * Connects to Gmail API
 * Checks for credentials & token
-  * Generates token if exist using credentials from Gmail
+  * Generates token if it doesn't exist using credentials from Gmail
 * Searches Gmail for Unread messages from PaperCut with attachments
 * Gets all of those messages
 * Downloads and renames the attachments based on location